RoGellert/python_projects/README.md

 # Pyhon projects
-Python projects for learning and practice combined in one place <br>
+Python projects for learning and practice combined in one place

+All project folders have a separate README.md inside

 |          **Project**           |  **Language**  |  **Libraries + frameworks**  |  **Scope**  |                       **Description**                        |   **Folder**    |
 |:------------------------------:|:--------------:|:----------------------------:|:-----------:|:------------------------------------------------------------:|:---------------:|